andyyu2004/sumaria/deliverables/d2/part-2/iteration-02.review.md

   * the teams were able to do their work fairly independently of each other with little fuss

 * Use MongoDB
+  * At first, we were apprehensive about using a non-relational database because 6/7 team members had no experience with them.
+  * But 1 team member had extensive experience with MongoDB and he explained how MongoDB would work with our application successfully.

 #### Decisions that did not turn out as well as we hoped